mstksg/inCode/copy/entries/fixvec.md

 Does anybody know a way to state the type of `Index` or `index` in a way that implementations like this are impossible?

+There's a "fundental" problem here, it seems, because we can't really demand or specify anything by the return type, like we could in the other examples.
+In the other examples, we sort of restricted the implementation by choosing our return type carefully...but for here, it's just `a`.
+I'd love to hear if anyone has any thoughts on this.
 </div>

 Using TypeLits and Type Checker Plugins